sketchplugins/plugin-directory/README.md

 - [Light Switch](https://github.com/TheBerriman/lightswitch-sketch), by Samuel Berriman: Toggle between Light or Dark symbols and text/layer styles.
 - [Light to Dark 🌓](https://github.com/pplcallmesatz/lighttodark), by Satheesh Kumar Selvaraj: To create light to dark mode
 - [Light/dark Switch](https://github.com/chaos-machine/switch-theme), by Tudor Teisanu: Switch artboards' theme
+- [List Font Families in Styles](https://github.com/icona79/Sketch---List-Font-Families-in-use), by Matteo Gratton: Copy a list of all the used font families active in your text styles.
 - [Live Planet Sketch Datasupplier](https://github.com/Craigtut/liveplanet-sketch-datasupplier), by Craig Tuttle: Supply's real data from Live Planet's API to Sketch for testing designs
 - [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)
 - [Lokalise Plugin](https://github.com/lokalise/lokalise-sketchplugin), by Lokalise: Deliver multilingual assets faster and smarter.
 Share context with your linguists, get early feedback about each market and preview the design in all languages.